 She received her MDiv degree, Diploma in Lutheran Studies, and Institute of Sacred Music Diploma from Yale Divinity School in 2013.
 At Yale she was both a congregational fellow and a ministry fellow of the Fund for Theological Education (FTE).
 She served in rural ministry in the Virginia Synod’s Page Conference and spent significant time in monastic cloister with Cistercian Nuns.
 She completed her congregational internship at Advent Lutheran Church in Manhattan, in the Metropolitan New York Synod.

-She is married to Daniel Silverman and they have two children, Naomi and Paul.
-Pastor Katie will be on maternity leave from August through November 2020, during which LCOS will be served by Pastor Kim Triplett.
+Pastor Katie is married to Daniel Silverman and they have two children, Naomi and Paul.

 Pastor Katie may be contacted at email@example.com.